IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share_mount_target.html.markdown

 The following arguments are supported:

 - `share` - (Required, String) The file share identifier.
+- `access_protocol` - (Required, String) The protocol to use to access the share for this share mount target.
+The specified value must be listed in the share's allowed_access_protocols.
+Available values are `nfs4`
 - `virtual_network_interface` (Optional, List) The virtual network interface for this share mount target.
 Required if the share's `access_control_mode` is `security_group`.
   - `name` - (Required, String) Name for this virtual network interface.
 The name must not be used by another virtual network interface in the VPC.
   Nested scheme for `virtual_network_interface`: